Michael Jones (activist): Ryan White and other work

 Indianapolis Star columnist Dan Carpenter wrote a tribute to Jones shortly before Jones left for Los Angeles.
 Citing a confrontation that occurred between Jones and a young KKK heckler in which Jones met the young man with "plain old you-and-me, eye-to-eye conversation," Carpenter wrote, "It's also illustrative of the temperament Jones brought to the unpaid job, a job he created at the age of 19 shortly after he had come out of closet as a homosexual."
-He continued: "All his [Jones'] trials since then—the negotiations with government officials, the protest demonstrations, the lawsuits, the legislative lobbying, the countless speeches and the struggle to help his middle-class family accept his sexual orientation–have left him not burned out but lit up…Jones has much to do with the growing militancy in the gay community here."
+He continued: "All his [Jones'] trials since then—the negotiations with government officials, the protest demonstrations, the lawsuits, the legislative lobbying, the countless speeches and the struggle to help his middle-class family accept his sexual orientation–have left him not burned out but lit up...
+Jones has much to do with the growing militancy in the gay community here."

 Contributions

-Jones was a youthful, ordinary and congenial spokesman for the gay and lesbian community at a time when few others spoke up and homophobic stereotypes were still widespread.
+Jones was a youthful, ordinary, and congenial spokesman for the gay and lesbian community at a time when few others spoke up and homophobic stereotypes were still widespread.
 He was able to create dialogue and open the doors for many of the community's gay people and organizations today.

-Current Life
+Current life

 Jones moved to Los Angeles in 1988.
 He served as editor of the local gay publication Edge Magazine and wrote extensively about the AIDS activist movement.
 In 1994, he was named editor of the national Genre Magazine.

 His experimental short fiction has been published by Dennis Cooper in the anthology "Discontents."
 In 2011, he wrote a book about anxiety, Nothing to Fear.

 Jones has also been active in the music industry, as a producer and label-owner.

 He is the father of two sons and lives in Seattle, Washington.
-He is currently a web and application developer.
+He is currently a Licensed Marriage and Family Therapist with specialties that include Obsessive-Compulsive Disorder and Panic Disorder.